+What else can you do?
 Other ways of helping birds before and during migration include providing an ample supply of water.
 Birds will frequently stop near water sources.
 A large shallow pool is best and can be seen better from the air, but if that’s not possible, several bird baths or pans of water placed on the ground may be enough to let the birds bathe and drink.
 If you do get a lot of visitors, be sure the water is changed frequently.

 Bathing during migration is especially important.
 Clean feathers eliminate drag, allowing the birds to use less energy while flying.
 They also fluff up better, providing insulation when the birds stop to rest.
 If you’re lucky enough to have a pond or natural pool on your property, place flat rocks along part of the edge so smaller birds have a place to enter where the water isn’t so deep.

+Now is the time to start feeding the birds.
 As always, providing seeds with high fat content will help the birds build up fat reserves before migration and will help them maintain their energy and strength while on the flyways.
 Black oil sunflower seeds are the recommended choice.
 This seed is accepted by all seed-eating birds and has the greatest amount of oil.
 It’s also the most economical choice because the shell is so thin, birds will eat the entire seed and leave zero waste.

 If you haven’t fed the birds on a regular basis, or maybe not at all during summer, now is the time to start.
 The birds need all the help they can get and if we all do our part, their trip might be made just a little bit easier!